-- Assessing any hazards of a chosen location by completing the Location Pre-Production Hazard Assessment Checklist (Form 7); Asbestos/Lead/Mold Guidelines (Form 7A); Prep/Strike Location Safety Information (Form 7B); and the Location On-Production Hazard Assessment Checklist (Form 8). - Communicating the above information to the Line Producer, Field Producer, Segment Producer, First Assistant Director/Stage Manager, Construction Coordinator, Prep and Strike Crew, Transportation Coordinator and Production Safety Representative.
+- Assessing any hazards of a chosen location by completing the Location Pre-Production Hazard Assessment Checklist (Form 7); Asbestos/Lead/Mold Guidelines (Form 7A); Prep/Strike Location Safety Information (Form 7B); and the Location On-Production Hazard Assessment Checklist (Form 8). - Communicating the above information to the Unit Production manager, First Assistant Director, Construction Coordinator, Prep and Strike Crew and Transportation Coordinator and Production Safety Representative.